 The expectation-fulfillment theory posits that dreaming serves to discharge emotional arousals (however minor) that haven’t been expressed during the day.
 This practice frees up space in the brain to deal with the emotional arousals of the next day and allows instinctive urges to stay intact.
 In effect, the expectation is fulfilled (the action is “completed”) in a metaphorical form so that a false memory is not created.
 This theory explains why dreams are usually forgotten immediately afterwards.

-One prominent neurobiological theory of dreaming is the activation-synthesis theory, which states that dreams don’t actually mean anything.
-They are merely electrical brain impulses that pull random thoughts and imagery from our memories.
+One prominent neurobiological theory of dreaming is the activation-synthesis theory.
+According to this theory, dreams are electrical brain impulses that pull random thoughts and imagery from our memories.
 The theory posits that humans construct dream stories after they wake up, in a natural attempt to make sense of the nonsensical.
 However, given the vast documentation of the realistic aspects of human dreaming, as well as indirect experimental evidence that other mammals such as cats also dream, evolutionary psychologists have theorized that dreaming does indeed serve a purpose.

 The continual-activation theory proposes that dreaming is a result of brain activation and synthesis.
 Dreaming and REM sleep are simultaneously controlled by different brain mechanisms.
 The hypothesis states that the function of sleep is to process, encode, and transfer data from short-term memory to long-term memory through a process called consolidation.
 However, there is not much evidence to back this up.
 NREM sleep processes the conscious-related memory (declarative memory), and REM sleep processes the unconscious related memory (procedural memory).